Sign up

 What Next?

-After implementing push notifications, engage users more by providing an option to access the notifications using an inbox.
+After implementing push notifications, engage users by giving them an option to access their notifications in an inbox.
+An inbox gives users a safe place to store and access their messages at any time.